Benin PM Zinsou confirms to run for president in 2016 polls

 Boni Yayi’s ruling party the Cowry Forces for an Emerging Benin’s (FCBE) lost seats in an April parliamentary poll, weakening his ability to push through constitutional reforms opposition figures had claimed were part of an attempt to seek another mandate next year.

-Following the April defeat, Boni Yayi named the Franco-Beninese economist and former investment banker Zinsou as prime minister of a new government in June in a bid to boost the West African nation’s growth which has been hit by a slowdown in neighbor and main trading partner Nigeria.
-[ID:nL5N11M1XF]
+Following the April defeat, Boni Yayi named the Franco-Beninese economist and former investment banker Zinsou as prime minister of a new government in June in a bid to boost the West African nation’s growth which has been hit by a slowdown in neighbour and main trading partner Nigeria.

 “When you have submitted your candidacy to your party, and when your party has been kind enough to decide that you are the preferred choice, you have to (run),” Zinsou said on the sidelines of an investment summit in London.